EdDataScienceEES/tutorial-Kirstb-04/index.md

 </details>
 ```

-You may have noticed that no matter how many times you hit 'Enter' in your markdown code as soon as you click 'Preview'
+You may have noticed that no matter how many times you hit 'Enter' in your Markdown code as soon as you click 'Preview'

-## 4. Bonus Section - General tips for a professional markdown
+## 4. Bonus Section - General tips for a professional Markdown

-The style and layout of your markdown will vary depending on your specific project, but these are some general tips that are good to keep in mind, read on to find out!
+The style and layout of your Markdown will vary depending on your specific project, but in this section I will go over some general tips that are good to keep in mind!

 When trying to make a document look good it can be easy to under or over do-it.
 Plain black and white text is proffessional right?
 Adding lots of colours and pictures will make it more interesing!
 No and no. It's tricky but you need to find a balance.
 A plain document can be boring and tedious to read, whilst a document that uses an array of colours and pictures without adding to the readers understanding can be overwhelming and unproffessional.

-For example look at these three markdown examples on creating a BBC news story:
+For example look at these three Markdown examples on creating a BBC news story:
 1. [Too simple](Example_markdowns/BBC_too_simple.md)

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/bcf290ce-08bc-49c3-b9bd-5e06e628146d">

-The paragraphs of text in this example makes it seem more like an essay than a README document, and it therefore doesn't engage or entice the viewer to read on.
+The paragraphs of text in this example makes it seem more like an essay than a Markdown document, and it therefore doesn't engage or entice the viewer to read on.

 2. [Too messy](Example_markdowns/BBC_overwhelming.md)